CompareComparisons

 What Readwise does

-Readwise is a reading retention tool.
-It syncs highlights from Kindle, Instapaper, Pocket, articles, PDFs, and other reading sources, and surfaces them through spaced repetition to help you remember what you've read.
-Readwise Reader is its companion read-later app.
+Readwise is a reading-retention tool.
+It syncs highlights from Kindle, Instapaper, articles, PDFs, and other sources, and resurfaces them through spaced repetition so you remember what you read.
+Readwise Reader is its companion read-later app, with full-text search across your saved articles and the ability to chat with your own highlights.
+Readwise's value is the reading pipeline: capturing what you encounter, helping you remember it, and building a searchable library of highlights over time.

-For AI-adjacent research workflows: Some users import articles and papers into Readwise Reader before using them as context for AI conversations.
-The article stays in Readwise; the AI conversation about that article is separate.
+For AI-adjacent research, some users import articles and papers into Reader before using them as context for AI conversations.
+The article stays in Readwise; the AI conversation about it is separate.

 What LLMnesia does differently

 LLMnesia is not a reading tool.
-It's a conversation retrieval tool.
-It indexes the sessions you have with AI tools — the questions you asked, the answers you received, the code generated, the analysis produced — and makes them searchable.
+It is a conversation-retrieval tool.
+It indexes your AI sessions, the questions you asked, the answers you received, the code generated, the analysis produced, and makes them searchable.
+Where Readwise captures what you read, LLMnesia captures what you got from AI.

-3. Use an AI tool (Claude, Perplexity) to summarise, analyse, or extend the research
+3. Use an AI tool to summarise, analyse, or extend the research.

-4. The article highlights live in Readwise; the AI conversation lives in LLMnesia's index
+4. The highlights live in Readwise; the AI conversation lives in LLMnesia's index.

-5. When revisiting a research question, search both: what did you read, and what did AI help you conclude
+5. When revisiting a question, search both: what you read, and what AI helped you conclude.

 Choosing between them